This documentation is for Stably Classic. For the new Stably Web Editor, see Stably Web Editor.

 Introduction

 Traditionally, testing Chrome extensions has been a challenge.
 Between packaging requirements, browser security restrictions, and setting up custom environments, it’s often much more complicated than testing a standard website.
+Stably simplifies all of this.
+With just a few quick steps, you can upload, install, and test Chrome extensions directly in your automated flows — no complicated setup needed.Uploading

-Before you upload your extension, it’s important to package it correctly:
+Before you upload your extension, it’s important to package it correctly:Package the Extension Properly

-Open the extension’s root folder, and select all the contents inside (including manifest.json).
-Right-click and select Compress, and save the new .zip file, we’ll need it later.
+Open the extension’s root folder, and select all the contents inside (including

-Tip: Do not compress the parent folder itself — only the files inside it.
+manifest.json).
+Right-click and select Compress, and save the new .zip file, we’ll need it later.Tip: Do not compress the parent folder itself — only the files inside it.

 Navigate to Stably's Execution Settings

-Log into your workspace in Stably, and from the sidebar menu, go to Execution Settings, and click the Chrome Extension tab at the top.
+Log in to your workspace in Stably, and from the sidebar menu, go to Execution Settings, and click the Chrome Extension tab at the top.

 Verify and Complete Upload

 Review the displayed extension information, and when satisfied, click Upload.
-Once the upload is complete, your extension will appear amongst the others on the same page.
+Once the upload is complete, your extension will appear among the others on the same page.
 If a previous version of the extension already exists, the new upload will be grouped under the same name and versioned accordingly.

 Using in Tests

-Once your extension is uploaded, using it in your tests is easy:
+Once your extension is uploaded, using it in your tests is easy:Install the Extension

 To install the extension onto your virtual browser, select Install Chrome Extension from the Add Step menu.